checkmarx-ts/CxUtils/user-type-migration/readme.md

 before_usertype | The user type ID as it currently is in the database.
 Obtain this from the SQL query and do not change it. before_fname | The user first name as it currently is in the database.
 Obtain this from the SQL query and do not change it. before_lname | The user last name as it currently is in the database.
-Obtain this from the SQL query and do not change it. after_username | The new user name that you want the user to have. after_usertype | The new user type id that you want the user to have.
+Obtain this from the SQL query and do not change it. after_username | The new user name that you want the user to have.
+Chose this value based on the target user type (guidance below). after_usertype | The new user type id that you want the user to have.
+Chose this value based on the target user type (guidance below).

 ### Specifying after_username and after_usertype values
 The `after_username` field needs to be specially formatted when migrating users to SAML, LDAP, and Active Directory. `after_usertype` must be set to an ID corresonding to the type of user.